-Multiple countries have laid claim to originating the tradition, but historians have been able to trace it, at the very least, to Northern Europe, where the forests were flush with evergreen trees.
+Multiple countries have laid claim to starting the tradition, but historians have been able to trace it, at the very least, to Northern Europe, where the forests were flush with evergreen trees.

-Many pagan cultures adorned their homes with evergreen boughs to keep evil spirits at bay, a common element among many pagan winter solstice rituals.
-In fact, according to the Society of Ethnobiology, the period now known as the 12 Days of Christmas were considered by pagan cultures to be the darkest and most dangerous days of the year.
+Many pagan cultures adorned their homes with evergreen boughs to keep evil spirits at bay, a common element among winter solstice rituals.
+In fact, according to the Society of Ethnobiology, the period now known as the 12 Days of Christmas was considered by pagan cultures to be the darkest and most dangerous time of the year.

 Pagan myths say that during those 12 days, Odin and the Wild Hunt would ride through the sky, concealed by dark storm clouds, ready to abduct anyone unfortunate enough to have failed to find a hiding place.